 ]]>

-http://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-3/feed/ 2 1249
+https://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-3/feed/ 2 1249

-Cave diving through history: Cocklebiddy Cave, 1983 (Part 2) http://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-2/ http://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-2/#comments Thu, 22 Nov 2012 00:00:47 +0000 http://lizrogersphotography.com/?p=1226 [read more...]]]> In 1983, twelve divers reached the first rockpile, carrying tanks over to the second sump.
+Cave diving through history: Cocklebiddy Cave, 1983 (Part 2) https://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-2/ https://lizrogersphotography.com/2012/11/cave-diving-through-history-cocklebiddy-cave-1983-part-2/#comments Thu, 22 Nov 2012 00:00:47 +0000 http://lizrogersphotography.com/?p=1226 In 1983, twelve divers reached the first rockpile, carrying tanks over to the second sump.
 Six divers then swam the second sump to camp in the darkness in Toad Hall.
 And three divers pushed on, into the third sump.
+Rest stop in the second sump, sleds against the roof.
+Ron Allum on the left and [read more...]

 Second sump rest stop